UAE Labour Law: Annual Leave, Working Hours, and Overtime Rules

 The law sets the following minimums for annual leave:

-• First year of service (6–12 months): 2 working days per month of completed service (i.e., up to 24 days if you start accruing from month 6)
+- First year of service (more than 6 but less than 12 months): 2 days per month of completed service (up to 22 days before completing one year)

 The 30-day entitlement is calendar days, not working days — weekends count against the leave balance.
 Some employers offer 22 or 25 working days (equivalent to approximately 30 calendar days including weekends), which meets the legal requirement.